List of Two of a Kind episodes: Series Five (January–March 1966)

+All episodes extant.
+From this series the opening credits billed the show as "The Morecambe & Wise Show".

 Series Six (October 1967–October 1968)

 Episode length increased to 60 minutes and recorded in colour.
 Millicent Martin features as regular guest.
 Broadcast from May–August 1967 as The Piccadilly Palace in the United States; first ten episodes broadcast October 1967–March 1968 on ITV; final episode broadcast October 1968.
 UK episodes 1 and 2 exist as B&W telerecordings.

+A further four episodes of The Piccadilly Palace were made, hosted by Millicent Martin, but none of these featured Morecambe and Wise.

 Home media

 In 1995, ITC released a total of six hour-long VHS "Best of" collections of Two of a Kind.
 In 2011, Network released what they advertised as the "first" series of Two of a Kind on DVD - this is in fact Series 2, which was the first broadcast under the title.
 This was subsequently to be followed by Series 3, although this never received a release.
 In 2016, the company released "The Complete Series", containing all episodes from Series 2-5, plus the two surviving editions of Series 6.
 In 2021, Network announced plans to re-release all of the remaining episodes of Two of a Kind in a single box set with all episodes of Morecambe & Wise's 1978-1983 series for Thames Television, to be titled as Morecambe & Wise at ITV.